freqhole/barrow/README.md

 # F R E Q H O L E / barrow

-__this code is not licensed for reuse, redistribution, or any commercial purpose. don't use it for anything.__
+__this code is not licensed for reuse, redistribution, or any commercial purpose. do not use it.__